-Main campus classes in Mental Health Counseling are typically offered in two regular semesters of approximately 15 weeks each and two summer semesters.
+Main campus classes in Clinical Mental Health Counseling are typically offered in two regular semesters of approximately 15 weeks each and two 8-week summer terms.
 Classes typically meet once per week during the fall and winter semesters and twice per week during the summer semesters.
 Most courses are scheduled from 4:00 p.m.-7:00 p.m. or 7:00 p.m.-10:00 p.m., Monday through Thursday, with some additional daytime and weekend offerings.
 Applicants should note that course schedules vary each semester.

-The Master of Science degree programs and course work are offered at selected locations in a field-based format.
-Accessibility to main campus administrators, advisors, faculty members, library resources, and information is maintained through on-site coordinators, faculty members, and on line services.
+The Clinical Mental Health Counseling and School Counseling programs and course work are offered at selected locations in an intensive weekend format at selected regional campuses.
+Accessibility to main campus administrators, advisors, faculty members, library resources, and information is maintained through on-site coordinators, faculty members, and online services.
 In addition to main campus personnel, on-site personnel assist students and provide an effective liaison between the main campus and students and are available to students during classes and throughout the program.

-In the regional campus format for a Master's degree in Mental Health Counseling and school counseling, courses are taken one at a time (except during practicum/internship).
+In the regional campus format for a Master's degree in Counseling with a Clinical Mental Health Counseling and School Counseling concentrations, courses are taken one at a time (except during practicum/internship).
 Each individual three-semester-hour course begins with registration and spans an eight-week period.

 Students will be required to go online at the beginning of the term to access the syllabus.
-Classes have both an online and a face-to-face component.
+Intensive weekend format classes have both an online and a face-to-face component.
 Forty-five hours are required and are scheduled into two full weekends.
 Courses for a given cluster of students are typically scheduled from August through late June.
 Each course is offered once for each cohort during the course of the approximately three-year program.
 Students admitted at a specific regional campus must begin the program within the first scheduled matriculation course offered for their cohort as course work is sequenced throughout the program.
 Instructors are accessible to students throughout course work.

 Students register for scheduled courses at the beginning of each semester.
 Students will be required to obtain the syllabus at the beginning of the term in Blackboard and complete assignments per the syllabus.
 Class meetings (except the practicum/internship) are scheduled on Fridays (6:00 p.m.-10:00 p.m.), Saturday (8:30 a.m.-6:00 p.m.), and Sundays (8:30 a.m.-5:30 p.m.).
-Practicum/internship classes will be scheduled over a 15-week format.
+Practicum/internship classes will be scheduled over a 15-week format and require on-campus attendance during a specified evening during the week.